-In this tutorial we will show you how to install MySQL on Ubuntu 20.04 LTS.
+In this tutorial, we will show you how to install MySQL on Ubuntu 20.04 LTS.
 For those of you who didn’t know, MySQL is the most popular open-source relational database management system.
 The MySQL source code is freely available because it was originally developed as freeware.
 MySQL is written in C and C++ and is compatible with all major operating systems.
-MySQL can be used for a variety of applications, but is most commonly found on the popular LAMP and LEMP stacks.
+MySQL can be used for a variety of applications but is most commonly found on the popular LAMP and LEMP stacks.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation MySQL on a Ubuntu 20.04 (Focal Fossa) server.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install MySQL on Ubuntu 20.04 LTS Focal Fossa

 Step 1.
-First make sure that all your system packages are up-to-date by running these following apt commands in the terminal.
+First, make sure that all your system packages are up-to-date by running the following

 Once complete, you can verify MySQL is installed by running the below command:

 sudo systemctl status mysql sudo systemctl start mysql sudo systemctl enable mysql